Nintendo Software Planning & Development: Production Group No. 2

 The Production Group No. 2 was led by manager and video game producer Hitoshi Yamagami.
 The group was primarily responsible for co-producing and supervising video games published by Nintendo and developed by third-party developers from Japan.
-They're responsible for producing and supervising games in the Pokémon, F-Zero, Legendary Starfy, Fire Emblem, Dr. Mario, Endless Ocean, Fossil Fighters, Style Savvy and Xenoblade Chronicles series.
+They're responsible for producing and supervising games in the Pokémon, F-Zero, Legendary Starfy, Fire Emblem, Dr. Mario, Endless Ocean, Fossil Fighters, Style Savvy and Xenoblade series.

 In addition to co-producing games, the group also supervised the development of Drill Dozer, developed by Game Freak.